Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 5. BTB starts with no valid or tag bits, and a naive overwrite policy (may change in future)
 6. Need to allow BTB to be updated when branch target address is incorrect (in execution stage)
 7. Need to update hazard control unit to be able to flush the decode, and execute pipeline registers on a misprediction, or when BTB does not have proper target address (in execution stage)
-8. Need all branch predictors, and BTB to be able to be reset to a default value (will be weakly not take for local predictors, and untaken, untaken for GHR)
+8. Need all branch predictors, and GHR to be able to be reset to a default value (will be weakly not take for local predictors, and untaken, untaken for GHR)

 ### **1. PCNextF Extension (Branch Control Unit Design):**
 PCNextF is the signal that tells the PC the location of the next instruction to fetch, and the multiplexer that determines this signal is currently controlled by the signal PCSrcE.
 This needs to be changed in order to allow for all possible branch addresses to be used.
 The multiplexer must decide between the **Target address calculated in the execution stage**, **PCPlus4**, and the **Predicted target address**.
 This means that this control signal can no longer be seen as originating from one particular stage, but rather a universal control signal.